-One of the principal analytical techniques for identifying polymers is infrared (IR) spectroscopy.
-We deliver a family of advanced instruments, from the Spotlight™ 200i and Spotlight 400 IR imaging systems to the portable, fast, and easy-to-use Spectrum Two™ IR system, all outfitted with ready-made protocols, a materials library, and unique Spectrum Touch™ software.
-These are the instruments of choice for researchers involved in the identification and quantification of synthetic polymer microbeads, as well as for analyzing other compounds in water – everything from visible plastic to below – 100 µm microplastics.
+A critical factor in identifying the source of a microplastic particle is the additives used to enhance polymer performance.
+PerkinElmer’s family of advanced Infrared (IR) spectroscopy solutions can be used for polymer identification and quantitation as well as the identification of organic and inorganic additives.
+From the Spotlight™ 200i and Spotlight 400 IR imaging systems to the portable, fast and easy-to-use Spectrum Two™ IR system, all our solutions are outfitted with ready-made protocols, materials library, and unique Spectrum Touch™ software.
+These are instruments of choice for researchers involved in the identification and quantification of synthetic polymer microbeads, as well as for analyzing other compounds in water – everything from visible plastic to below – 100 µm microplastics.

-An important factor in identifying the source of a microplastic particle is the additives used to enhance polymer performance.
-A common technique is thermal analysis or pyrolysis, combined with GC/MS for high-sensitivity analysis of polymers and their organic additives (as well as characterization of particles below 100 µm).
-ICP-MS analysis is also used for identification and analysis of inorganic additives in the plastic.
+Another common approach is a hyphenated technique with thermal analysis or pyrolysis, combined with GC/MS (TGS-GC/MS) for high-sensitivity analysis of polymers and their organic additives (as well as characterization of particles below 100 µm).
+ICP-MS analysis is also used for identification and analysis of inorganic additives in the polymers and plastics.